-Early childhood education is a broad term used to describe any type of educational program that serves children in their preschool years, before they are of legal age to enter kindergarten.
+Early childhood education is a broad term used to describe any type of educational program that serves children in their preschool years, before they are old enough to enter kindergarten.
 Early childhood education may consist of any number of activities and experiences designed to aid in the cognitive and social development of preschoolers before they enter elementary school.

-How and where early childhood education is provided can be very different from one state, or even one program, to the next.
-Early childhood education programs may be designed for three-, four-, or five-year olds, and they may be provided in childcare, daycare, nursery school, preschool, or pre-kindergarten settings.
+How and where early childhood education is provided can be very different from one state to the next – or even from one school to the next within the same state.
+Preschool education programs may be designed specifically for either three-, four-, or five-year olds, and they may be provided in childcare and daycare or nursery school settings, as well as more conventional preschool or pre-kindergarten classrooms.
+These programs may be housed in center-based, home-based, or public school settings, and they may be offered part-day, full-day or even on a year-round schedule to include summers.

-Federal, State and Private Early Childhood Education Programs
+Federal, State and Privately Funded Early Childhood Education Programs

 One of the first early childhood education initiatives in the U.S. was the Head Start program, which was created in 1965.
-This federally funded education initiative, which is funded by the Department of Health and Human Services, provides children from low-socioeconomic families or those who qualify under a specific at-risk category with free access to early childhood education programs.
+This federally funded education initiative, which is funded by the Department of Health and Human Services, provides children from families with a lower-socioeconomic status or those who qualify under a specific at-risk category with free access to early childhood education programs.

 Many early childhood education programs in the U.S. now operate under the auspices of Title I of the Elementary and Secondary Act.
 Local educational agencies may apply to state agencies through Title I; those that are approved through the state are then funded with federal money.
 The No Child Left Behind Act encourages the use of Title I funds for preschool programs.